FFmpeg/FFV1/ffv1.md

 ### NumBytes

-`NumBytes` is a non-negative integer that expresses the size in 8-bit octets of particular FFV1 components such as the `Configuration Record` and `Frame`.
+`NumBytes` is a non-negative integer that expresses the size in 8-bit octets of particular FFV1 `Configuration Record` or `Frame`.
 FFV1 relies on its container to store the `NumBytes` values, see [the section on the `Mapping FFV1 into Containers`](#mapping-ffv1-into-containers).

 ### Bitstream functions

 #### remaining_bits_in_bitstream

-`remaining_bits_in_bitstream( )` means the count of remaining bits after the pointer in that bitstream component.
-It is computed from the `NumBytes` value multiplied by 8 minus the count of bits of that component already read by the bitstream parser.
+`remaining_bits_in_bitstream( )` means the count of remaining bits after the pointer in that Configuration Record or Frame.
+It is computed from the `NumBytes` value multiplied by 8 minus the count of bits of that Configuration Record or Frame already read by the bitstream parser.

 #### byte_aligned